 - Selected students and tradespeople studying preservation methods and techniques will present a topic at the “Learning from the Future of Preservation: Students Share Their Work” session

 - The full session is scheduled for May 18, 2020

 - Up to three students will be selected to present their papers at the conference

 - Each selected student will be awarded a travel grant of at least $300 thanks to a generous gift from Liz’s Antique Hardware and donors to our student scholarship fund

 The California Preservation Foundation is accepting abstracts no later than Wednesday, March 11, 2020.
 Conference organizers are particularly interested in papers that allude to applied research methods and push the field of historic preservation in new directions, especially in terms of its engagement with diverse communities (in terms of race, class, gender, and age); strategies for grassroots advocacy; place-based interpretation; and means of addressing environmental sustainability and climate resiliency.
 We encourage submissions that consider preservation broadly to include public history, digital humanities, materials-based conservation methods, and various tools for documentation, planning, and preservation.

 Proposals should clearly state the main point of the paper.
 Submissions will be judged on how they make use of original research and creative analysis; the relevance of the paper to contemporary issues in historic preservation; and the strength of the argument presented (i.e., how well the authors make their point).

-Students whose proposals are selected for the session must prepare a 15-minute presentation on the topic, which should be submitted (with slides) to the Papers Committee by March 23, 2020.
+Students whose proposals are selected for the session must prepare a 15-minute presentation on the topic.

 Top Image Courtesy Sacramento Real Estate Photos